 SIM also has greater imaging speeds than localization microscopy.
 It is thus more compatible with live-cell super-resolution applications.
 It is worth checking out the exact microscope methodology as some will bleach samples faster than others depending on the how frequently each part of the sample is illuminated by the lasers.

-Optical sectioning (equivalent to confocal imaging) and super-resolution structured illumination microscopy are easily performed on thicker samples such as tissues.
+Optical sectioning (equivalent to confocal microscopy) and super-resolution structured illumination microscopy are easily performed on thicker samples such as tissues.

 Image credit - Prof. D. Jakimowicz lab, the University of Wroclaw, Poland (scale bar: 10µm)